a few words about us

 The SONO team built two machines to carry out the coating – in France and in Russia – which were sent to companies in Italy and Romania.
 An Israeli company then followed up on technical development, making its operation fully automatic.

 It was not long before the devices were up and running, coating various textiles with Zinc Oxide nanoparticles.
 When testing effectiveness, the team concentrated on eight bacteria identified by doctors as posing the biggest risk to patients.

 The fabrics were found to kill all eight bacteria efficiently – and most importantly, remained effective after 65 washes in hospital washing machines at 92°C (which reflect international standards applied across hospitals).
 A second test was conducted with 100 washes at 75°C and the fabric proved resilient once again.
 Microscopic photographs also showed the continued presence of the antibacterial nanoparticles after washing.

 “This result makes our technique different from all others – exceptional even.
 Nobody else can demonstrate this,” says Gedanken.

 Pajamas to Food Packaging: Further Applications

-The ultimate test took place in Bulgaria, where 21 patients were given anti-bacterial coated bed sheets, pillow cases and pajamas, while 16 others used standard hospital linen.
-The results were a confirmation of all that had been proven thus far: swabs from the first group (with the coated linens) exhibited far fewer dangerous bacteria.
+The ultimate test took place in Bulgaria, where 21 patients were given antibacterial coated bed sheets, pillow cases and pajamas, while 16 others used standard hospital linen.
+The result was a confirmation of all that had been proven thus far: swabs from the first group (with the coated linens) exhibited significantly fewer dangerous bacteria.